 Branches: D’Mall and Station 2 Beachfront near Uptown

 Real talk: When we think of icy desserts in Boracay, this isn’t the first establishment to come to mind.
 Perhaps Jonah’s or Halo Mango, but not Ice Flakes.
 But it should be.
 Of all the desserts we’ve tried in D’Mall, this is by far our absolute favorite.

 The staff recommended the mango coconut combo (P300).
 The photos in front of the shop were giving me typical bingsu, but it changed as soon as I had my first spoonful.
 The expectation was shaved ice, but the reality was quite light and airy.
 I was quite taken aback, in good way.
 This is my kind of beach dessert.
 Fruity, tasty, but never heavy on the tummy.
-It was also served with flower-shaped fresh mangoes for extra flavor, condensed milk for extra sweetness, and ice flakes for texture.
+It was also served with flower-shaped fresh mangoes for extra flavor, condensed milk for extra sweetness, and roasted coconut chips for texture.

 Vins and I shared a bowl, but it made me regret that.
 I wanted more.
 I craved more.
 But we still had quite a number of places to try after that.

 On another occasion, I was able to try the plain mango and plain coconut flavors, at P280 each.
 And both delivered.
 They also have the same fluffy, feathery feel and natural fruity sweetness!

 Get 10% OFF if you secure a discount voucher from Klook!